 Once docked, I rolled my bag several blocks to a hotel near the Design District.
 Yes, the Design District.
 You may not know the names of Finland’s industrial designers, but you know their work.
-Marimekko’s printed fabrics, Iittala glassware, Arabia ceramics and every conference-room and doctor’s-office chair in which you’ve sat.
+Marimekko’s printed fabrics, Iittala glassware, Arabia ceramics, and every conference-room and doctor’s-office chair you’ve ever seen.

 Run, Rudolph, Run

 For centuries after the Viking Age, Finland was part of Sweden.
 (The country is a little smaller than Montana.)
 Russia and Sweden used it as a battleground during multiple wars.
 In 1809, Sweden finally lost Finland to Russia.